snamjoshi/kishidaJSI/README.md

 2. An html document containing a much more detailed version of the information in the PowerPoint.
 3. A fully commented version of the JSI R script.

-Please uses the issues page to report a bug, feature request, or a change to this interface.
+Please use the issues page to report a bug, feature request, or a change to this interface.